abap-things/zac/README.md

 1. String and integer literals.
 2. Evaluation of string, integer, and logical expressions using:
 - Arithmetic operations: unary plus/minus, addition, subtraction, multiplication, and division;
-- Logical operations: logical NOT, AND, OR, comparisons, and string operations like CS (case-sensitive) and CP (case-insensitive), among others;
+- Logical operations: logical NOT, AND, OR, comparisons, and string operations like CS, CP, among others;
 - Parentheses for grouping.
 3. Dynamic variable definitions and assignments.
 4. Conditional statements.